Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 There are 2 surprisingly different definitions of grunts in cooking:

-- Type of fish
+- A type of fish

 - A type of fruit cobbler or pie